Back Pain Relief Exercise Myths!

-When you have back pain, relief is what you are looking for.
+When you have back pain relief is probably what you are looking for.

-When you have back pain, exercise is probably the last thing you want to do.
+When you have back pain, exercise is probably the last thing you want to do or are thinking about.

 Let's dispel some of the myths about back pain and exercise.